-5.5 Brokers .
+5.5 Brokers.
 No broker or finder has acted for or on behalf of Buyer or any affiliate of Buyer in connection with this Agreement or the transactions contemplated by this Agreement.
 No broker or finder is entitled to any brokerage or finder's fee, or to any commission, based in any way on agreements, arrangements or understandings made by or on behalf of Buyer or any affiliate of Buyer for which Seller has or will have any liabilities or obligations (contingent or otherwise).

-5.6 Suits .
-There is no injunction or restraining order or legal, administrative or arbitration proceeding pending against Buyer which restrains or prohibits the consummation of the transactions contemplated by this Agreement.
+5.6 Suits.
+There is no injunction or restraining order or legal, administrative or arbitration proceeding pending against Buyer that restrains or prohibits the consummation of the transactions contemplated by this Agreement.

-5.7 Financing .
+5.7 Financing.
 Buyer has currently available (including funds that can be drawn under existing lines of credit) all funds necessary to pay the Purchase Price and any other amounts contemplated by this Agreement.
-Except for the approval of its Senior Lenders, if required, Buyer's ability to consummate the transactions contemplated hereby is not contingent on its ability to complete any financing prior to or upon the Closing.
+Buyer's ability to consummate the transactions contemplated hereby is not contingent on its ability to complete any financing prior to or upon the Closing.

 ARTICLE 6

 COVENANTS